What to remember :

 Why are FODMAPs not digested in the intestine?

-The list of FODMAPs
+The FODMAP list

 F for Fermentable (in French = fermentable)